souffle-lang/souffle-lang.github.io/_docs/functors.md

 A(1).
 A(f(i)) :- A(i), f(i) < 100.
 ```
+declares a user-defined functor with name `f` that has a number as an argument and produces a number as a result.

 ## Implementation of User-Defined functors.

-User-defined functors can be impmenented in any programming language of choice supporting callable external functions.
+User-defined functors can be implemented in any programming language of choice supporting callable external functions.
-There are strong requirements for the the implementation of functors.
+There are strong requirements for the implementation of functors.
 If they are violated, the execution of Datalog program cannot be guaranteed.

 The properties of the functor implementation are the following: